PromtEngineer/localGPT/README.md

 4. Navigate to the `/LOCALGPT` directory.

-5. Run the command `python run_localGPT_API.py`.
+5. Run the following command `python run_localGPT_API.py`.
+The API should being to run.

 6. Wait until everything has loaded in.
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.

 7. Open up a second terminal and activate the same python environment.

-8. Navigate to the `/LOCALGPT/localGPTUI` directory
+8. Navigate to the `/LOCALGPT/localGPTUI` directory.

 9. Run the command `python localGPTUI.py`.